jassiG/docker-log-prettier/README.md

-I hate raw docker logs
+Prettify raw kuroco docker logs

-pipe the live rcms docker output into the python script:

-`docker logs -f --tail 10 <CONTAINER_NAME> | python3 pretty_json.py`
+`python3 pretty_json.py [args]`

 syntax:
-use `--SM` prefix for message1, if you want small output
+use `--SM` in message1, if you want small output

+args:
+`--raw` if you don't want pretty output
+`--test` if you want kuroco-phpunit test container output